-The 4-3-2-1 formation in soccer consists of four defenders, three defensive midfielders, two forwards and one striker.
-This formation is very common and often referred to as the Christmas tree structure due to its formation.
+The 4-3-2-1 formation in soccer is a team formation that consists of four defenders, three defensive midfielders, two forwards, and one striker.
+This formation is very common and often referred to as the “Christmas Tree Formation” due to its structure.

 Coaches should look for defensive midfielders that know both offensive and defensive soccer strategies very well, like recovering from a change of possession and switching from an offensive midfielder to assisting on defense.

-Lastly, the striker is like the leader of the offensive line.
+Lastly, the lone striker is like the leader of the offensive line.
 The striker should have great footwork and speed to keep up with the wingers.
 The wingers typically cross the ball in so the center striker can finish off the shot on goal.

 Advantages of 4-3-2-1 formations